Kodak S-1 vs Olympus E-M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Kodak PixPro S-1 and Olympus OM-D E-M10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The S-1 is a recent model that features in the current product line-up of Kodak.
-In contrast, the E-M10 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
+Both the S-1 and the E-M10 have been discontinued, but can regularly be found used on eBay.
+The E-M10 was replaced by the Olympus E-M10 II, while the S-1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Kodak and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Kodak S-1 and the Olympus E-M10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.